JayveeFortissimo/JayveeFortissimo/README.md

 **`Programmer/Musician/Gym`**

 I'm a currently 4th year college student at bulacan state university (bustos campus).
-Still learning and encounter so many failure, ofcourse i'm just a human after all.
+Still learning and encounter so many failures, ofcourse i'm just a human after all.
 But i never ever give up to achive my goals, my crush is waiting for me AHHAHAHHAHHAHAHHAHAHAHA